alan-turing-institute/data-safe-haven/processes/provider-overview.md

 This document describes our approach to handling research data.
 It does not cover the institute's core enterprise information security practices, which are described elsewhere.
 Nor do we cover the data-centre level or organisational management security practices which are fundamental to any secure computing facility - we do not operate our own data centres, but rely on upstream ISO 270001 compliant data centre provision in Microsoft Azure and the Edinburgh Parallel Computing Centre.

-Software-defined Infrastructure
+Software-defined infrastructure
 -------------------------------

-Our approach - separately instantiating an isolated environment for each project - is only possible without a hugely inefficient duplication of effort because of the advent of "software defined infrastructure".
+Our approach - separately instantiating an isolated environment for each project - would involve a hugely inefficient duplication of effort were it not for the advent of "software defined infrastructure".

 It is now possible to specify a whole arrangement of IT infrastructure, servers, storage, access policies and so on, completely as **code**.
 This code is executed against web services provided by infrastructure providers (the APIs